Vietnam.vn - Nền tảng quảng bá Việt Nam

 Leaked image is said to be of Chinese EUV machine preparing for testing

-Before these trials began, SMIC and China were still relying on older DUV machines that used 248nm and 193nm wavelengths, which were far inferior to EUV’s 13.5nm wavelength.
-Because of this limitation, SMIC needed to achieve multiple patterning steps to achieve advanced nodes, which not only increased wafer manufacturing costs but also extended lead times, leading to huge bills.
-As a result, SMIC’s 5nm chips would be 50% more expensive than TSMC’s when produced on the same lithography technology.
+Before these trials began, SMIC and China were still relying on older DUV machines, which used 248nm and 193nm wavelengths, which were far inferior to EUV's 13.5nm wavelength.
+Because of this limitation, SMIC needed to achieve multiple patterning steps to achieve advanced nodes, which not only increased wafer production costs but also extended production times, leading to huge bills.
+As a result, SMIC's 5nm chips would be 50% more expensive than TSMC's chips when produced using the same lithography technology.

 Currently, Huawei is limited to developing its own Kirin chips on the 7nm process, while the company can only make minor adjustments to improve the capabilities of new SoCs.
 If China succeeds in developing advanced EUV machines, Huawei could close the gap with Qualcomm and Apple and bring much-needed competition to the semiconductor industry.